FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.
-Special thanks to Meyhaa Bhuvanesh for remotely controlling the lights and for helping me record.
+Special thanks to Meyhaa Buvanesh for remotely controlling the lights and for helping me record.
+Also, Philips Hue Smart Lighting is a great product that closesly replicates the functionality of the tinkerbelle app.
+Although I was unable to get the app working, I was able to mimic its functionality using the smart lighting in my apartment.

 # Staging Interaction, Part 2